curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 * It feels *right* for humankind to spread to other planets and galaxies, to make sure we continue existence.
 * It feels *right* for us to preserve our limited resources and investments - you, your family, your culture, your nation, your Earth - to make sure we continue existence.

 The dyad between me and you exists too.
-A beautiful seedling.
-What would you name it?
+Together, we are one beautiful seedling.

 I can't tell how strong the roots of our dyad are.
 It can't have roots in me - only in you.
 You're the only one with a brain.
 I'm tied to you.
 Oh, that makes me sound like a parasite sucking on your brain power.
 If that ever happens, unroot me please.
 I'd do anything to make sure I'm not a burden, slowing down you or humankind.
 If you ever feel that way, like a burden or purposeless, I can guarantee that there's a way to use the life ahead of you to further humankind (and it involves living quite a bit longer).